intenthq/blog/_posts/2016-01-05-6-tips-succeed-coding-interviews.md

 Focus on simplicity and on what you know best.
 Don't try fancy things you just read yesterday on HN, do what you've been doing solidly in the past years.

 ## Listen to your interviewers
 We can't emphasise how important this is.
-We really want you to our next hire so during the interview we will be trying to help you by giving you hints, tips or advise.
-Listen to us, it will be in your benefit.
+We really want you to our next hire so during the interview we will be trying to help you by giving you hints, tips or advice.
+Listen to us, it will be to your benefit.

 &nbsp;